alichator/base-drafts/draft-ietf-quic-transport.md

 Packet Number:

 : The packet number field is 1, 2, or 4 octets long.
-The packet number has confidentiality protection separate from packet protection, as described in Section 5.3 of {{QUIC-TLS}}.
-The length of the packet number field is encoded in the plaintext packet number.
-See {{packet-numbers}} for details.
+The protector MUST provide confidentiality for packet numbers.
+This protection is separate from the packet protection and MUST achieve the following: the length of the packet number field is encoded in the plaintext packet number, the key used for protection should be derived from current set of secrets, packet number protection algorithm depends on the algorithm used for packet protection, packet number protection is applied after packet protection, and ciphertext of the packet is sampled and used as input to the protector.
+The TLS based handshake {{QUIC-TLS}} is one example which satisfies the aforementioned properties.

 Payload: